georgiannajames/Survey-Design-RCT-Regression-Analysis-Deworming-Study/deworming_study.md

 The coefficients on the estimates are 213.8 (USD) for total consumption per capita, 63.96 (USD) for total earnings, and 161.0 (USD) for total household earnings.
-This coeficients represent the average treatment effect.
+These coefficients represent the average treatment effect.
 The treatment group consumed 213.8 more USD per capita than the control; the treatment group earned 63.96 more USD than the control, and earned 161.0 more USD per household than control.
+However, these results are not significant at 90% confidence.

 ## T-test